 Should you buy the Sony WH-CH700N?

 If you prioritize a lightweight build and extended battery life first and foremost, then the Sony WH-CH700N makes sense.
-In fact, when it comes to noise cancelling headphones in this price range, you’ll be hard-pressed to find a better performer even in 2020.
-If, though, you want the best noise cancelling on the market, these headphones will leave you yearning for more, perhaps even wishing you’d gone with the Sony cans or equivalent Bose QuietComfort 35 II or Sennheiser PXC 550-II.
+In fact, when it comes to noise cancelling headphones in this price range, you’ll be hard-pressed to find a better performer even in 2021.
+If, though, you want the best noise cancelling on the market, these headphones will leave you yearning for more, perhaps even wishing you’d gone with the Bose QuietComfort 35 II or Sennheiser PXC 550-II.
 For the rest of us, the WH-CH700N is good enough and doesn’t cost a fortune.